Selecting a speaker for an event is a big deal…

-Here’s what past participants and organizers have said:
+Here’s what past organizers have said:

 I have been receiving emails and updates from parents at our school about how incredible the presentation was yesterday.
 They were really happy about how well you articulated different concepts in a way every parent could relate to.”

 After almost 20 years in the field, it is rare that I encounter a training I can’t also present.
 Even my teacher who has been with us for 26 years walked away feeling like he had learned something new and was better equipped to talk to parents about what we do.
 That NEVER happens.
 It was so refreshing to feel like our time was well spent.”

 I wish you could have heard the buzz of hundreds of early childhood educators inspired by your keynote!
 Teachers and administrators…are heading home pumped up and full of strong words to support DAP.
 Now we’ll have these important resources, too!
 We are grateful for your work ~ keep going!”

 Presentations in my repertoire include: